-AAIS actively supports the AJIS (Australasian Journal of Information Systems) and the annual ACIS conferences (Australasian Conference on Information Systems) which have been held since 1990.
+AAIS actively supports the AJIS (Australasian Journal of Information Systems) and supports and oversees the annual ACIS conferences (Australasian Conference on Information Systems) which have been held since 1990.
 The executive takes an overall consultative approach and members of AAIS are invited to contact any of the members of the executive with suggestions and comments.
 Please feel free to make suggestions even if you are not currently a member of AIS or AAIS.

 What is the Association for Information Systems (AIS)?

 The Association for Information Systems (AIS) was founded in 1994 as a professional organisation whose purpose is to serve as the premier global organization for academics specialising in Information Systems (IS)

 AIS was strengthened by mergers in 1998 with ISWorld and in 2001 with The International Conference on Information Systems.